 The Board of Directors of the Legal Writing Institute (LWI) is delighted to announce that Judge Carlton W. Reeves is the recipient of the 2021 Golden Pen Award.
 Appointed in 2010, Judge Reeves is a United States District Court Judge for the Southern District of Mississippi.

-The Golden Pen Award honors those who make significant contributions to advance the cause of better legal writing.
-These contributions may take any form, such as promoting the use of clear language in public documents, improving the quality of legal writing instruction, advocating for better writing within the legal community, outstanding scholarship or journalism about legal writing or legal topics, or exceptional writing in law practice.
-The award is normally given to someone who is not an active member of LWI, but active members are considered in exceptional circumstances.
+The Golden Pen Award recognizes those who make significant contributions in advancing the cause of better legal writing.
+These contributions may take any form, such as promoting the use of clear language in public documents, improving the quality of legal writing instruction, advocating for better writing within the legal community, writing outstanding scholarship or journalism about legal writing, or furthering exceptional writing in law practice.

 Judge Reeves’ recognition rests upon a series of eloquent, forceful, and courageous opinions that unflinchingly examine the enduring legacy of racism, especially in his home state of Mississippi.
 Most recently, in his August 2020 Jamison v.
 McClendon opinion, Judge Reeves 2 reluctantly granted a white police officer qualified immunity in a Section 1983 action brought by a young black motorist.
 Yet while he dutifully follows the Supreme Court’s qualified immunity precedents, the balance of the opinion excoriates these precedents with a rare rhetorical force.
 Judge Reeves writes that while the officer is entitled to qualified immunity, “let us not be fooled by legal jargon.
 Immunity is not exoneration.
 And the harm in this case to one man sheds light on the harm done to the nation by this manufactured doctrine.”